Child Safe Framework

-Particular attention will be paid to the wellbeing of Aboriginal children and children from culturally and/or linguistically diverse backgrounds, as well as the additional requirements to assure the safety of children with a disability.
+Particular attention will be paid to the wellbeing of Aboriginal children, children from culturally and/or linguistically diverse backgrounds, children experiencing family breakdown or in and out of home care, children who may be more vulnerable and susceptible to online harms, as well as the additional requirements to assure the safety of children with a disability.

 Child safety is at the forefront of all planning, decision making and activities.
 Every person involved at the College has a responsibility to understand the important role he or she plays in ensuring the wellbeing and safety of young people.